-Rekesh's critically acclaimed debut album, 'Beyond Roots', released under Milapfest in 2015, won him spectacular praise from tabloid press to prime-time radio play.
-The album followed a sold-out nationwide tour collaborating with renowned drummer Kousic Sen, including an exclusive live session for BBC Radio London.
+Rekesh's latest release ‘Avartan’ in 2018 earned him a no.2 chart position on the iTunes World Music Charts.
+His critically acclaimed debut album, 'Beyond Roots', released under Milapfest in 2015, won him spectacular praise from tabloid press to prime-time radio play.
+The album followed a sold-out nationwide tour culminating in an exclusive live session for BBC Radio London.
 Beyond Roots features celebrated BBC Symphony Orchestra violinist virtuoso, John Garner, a regular collaborator with Chauhan.

-Keeping to his roots, as a harmonium (Indian hand pump organ) performer, Rekesh is often seen with the most respected names of Indian classical music earning him a glittering credit list of performances with Pandit Birju Maharaj, Ravindra Jain, Rajan and Sajan Mishra and Ustad Tari Khan to name just a few.
-With his audiences ranging from Bollywood A-lister Govinda to business tycoons the Hinduja Brothers, it is hardly surprising that the versatility of Chauhan's talent is a testament to his sound.
+His collaborations range from Nobel Peace Prize performer, Rahat Fateh Ali Khan to Hans Raj Hans.
+Keeping to his roots, as a harmonium (Indian hand pump organ) performer, Rekesh is often seen with the most respected names of Indian classical music earning him a glittering credit list of performances including Pandits Rajan and Sajan Mishra.
+With his audiences ranging from Bollywood A-lister Govinda to invitations from around including being invited by the Prime Minister of the UK to 10 Downing Street, it is hardly surprising that the versatility of Chauhan's talent is a testament to his sound.

 His style defines the reverberation amongst the new generation of listeners of contemporary world music as his music mellifluously amalgamates both eastern and western flavours.